ojii/gettext.js/docs/reference.rst

     :param Gettext catalog:

-    Set a catalog as the currently active, global translation catalog.
+    Set a translation as the currently active, global translations.

 .. js:function:: gettext(msgid)

     :param string msgid: Message ID to look up.
     :returns: Translated string (or input string if not found).

-    Uses the catalog set by :js:func:`set_catalog` to translate a message ID.
+    Uses the translations set by :js:func:`set_catalog` to translate a message ID.

 .. js:function:: ngettext(msgid, msgid_plural, count)